curl/everything-curl/http-post.md

 ### URL encoding

-The command line options above all require that you provide properly encoded data, data you need to make sure is in the right format.
+The command-line options above all require that you provide properly encoded data, data you need to make sure is in the right format.
 While that gives you a lot of freedom, it is also a bit inconvenient at times.